 Hamilton proposed all Federalist electors should vote for Pinkney, but some should withhold votes for Adams.
 That scheme would make Pinkey the President and Adams, with fewer votes, the Vice-President.
 Hamilton's scheme was focused on South Carolina electors, since Pinkney was from South Carolina.
 The maneuver backfired, in part because in 1796 slow communications prevented electors from coordinating their actions on the day they met.
 Federalist electors who supported Adams decided not to vote for Pinkney:3

-Starting in 1800, all Virginian voters chose a statewide slate of electors, rather than vote in separate districts.
+Starting in 1800, all Virginian voters chose a statewide slate of electors rather than vote in separate districts, but each district had one member of the slate.
 Since 1800, the presidential candidate who has won a plurality of the popular vote has received 100% of the electoral votes from Virginia.

 Thomas Jefferson had urged the switch from single-elector district voting, which split the state's electoral votes by the winner in each Congressional district, to awarding all of Virginia's electoral votes to just one person.
 In a 1968 decision by the US District Court for the Eastern District of Virginia, Williams v.
 Virginia State Board of Elections, the judges rejected an effort to force the state to allocate its electoral votes by district.
 They noted Jefferson's reasoning in their decision:4